Los Angeles Memorial Coliseum – Los Angeles Rams

 Ticket prices run from $70 for those hideous seats in the corners next to the colonnades in the far away end zone.
 At the opposite end zone up high you’ll shell out $115.
 The prices go up from there to a top cost of $275 for lower level 50 yard line seats.
 These are pricey even by NFL standards, and while the seating bowl boasts a large HD scoreboard in one end zone to accompany the two 80s era vintage matrix boards in the other end zone, there is very little about fan amenities in the building, and all seats are exposed to the weather and elements, although excessive sun exposure would typically be more of a problem than precipitation.

--One star goes to the ceremonial lighting of the cauldron, really the best part of the game day presentation.
+One star goes to the ceremonial lighting of the cauldron, really the best part of the game day presentation.

--One star goes for the wonderful statues, bronze plaques, artifacts and memorabilia which is amply displayed amongst the colonnades in the east end zone.
+One star goes for the wonderful statues, bronze plaques, artifacts and memorabilia which is amply displayed amongst the colonnades in the east end zone.
 Take the time to explore, and see the history of this spectacular venue come alive.
 Many great moments in our sports consciousness happened right here.
 It is all worth checking out.

--One star to the evolving and gentrifying neighborhood here in South Central LA.
+One star to the evolving and gentrifying neighborhood here in South Central LA.
 While there are still some sketchy areas and challenges for access, it is largely a safe and colorfully diverse neighborhood.
 On non game days the plethora of museums would definitely be worth checking out.

 The Rams will play here for two more seasons, before moving to the ridiculously opulent City of Champions Stadium and adjacent entertainment district in Inglewood, set to open for the 2019 season.
 The estimate cost for that new stadium is $2.66-billion, no that is not a typo.

-A couple of other interesting dynamics - the San Diego Chargers might be relocating to Los Angeles as early as next season, as the new stadium in Inglewood is being planned for not one but two NFL teams.
-If that move happens, the Los Angeles Chargers (from whence they came, having played one season here in 1960) would most likely share the Coliseum with the Rams for two seasons, or alternatively, might make their temporary home at UCLA's Rose Bowl in Pasadena.
+And a couple of other interesting dynamics – the San Diego Chargers might be relocating to Los Angeles as early as next season, as the new stadium in Inglewood is being planned for not one but two NFL teams.
+If that move happens, the Los Angeles Chargers (from whence they came, having played one season here in 1960) would most likely share the Coliseum with the Rams for two seasons, or alternatively, might make their temporary home at UCLA’s Rose Bowl in Pasadena.

 Lastly, the Coliseum will be seeing its own next phase of renovations, primarily to serve its major tenant the college football USC Trojans.
 A $270-million upgrade will mean all new seats, aisles and a sound system, construction of a large structure on the south side of the stadium for box seating, premium lounges and a new press box, upgraded concourses, lighting, plumbing and electrical systems, and all designed with fan comfort in mind.
 Much of the work will take place during the 2018 calendar year and not disrupt the presentation of home games at the facility.